DBJDBJ/dbj_cli/README.md

 ## Generic modern way to obtain CLI data for C++17 clients

+#### The History (2017)

-Snazzy C++ code actually using properly a proper, std::vector ctor.
+I somehow stumbled upon snazzy C++ code, actually just using properly a proper, std::vector ctor in combination with comand line arguments that every terminal, console or gui app contains.

-DBJ way is not that good, since it depends on the _UNICODE macro.
+My way is not that good, since it depends on the _UNICODE macro.
 ```cpp

 template <typename CT>